mucommander/mucommander/package/readme.txt

 - Contextual menu is shown for file search results
 - Local file search results can now be revealed in the native Desktop's file manager
 - Added back the 'Go to forums' action that now points to the GitHub discussions page
-- Use system icons (if available) for the current folder in Drive button

 Localization:
 - Korean translation updated.